 The competition takes place in October and is held at the law school.
 Student teams compete twice, once for each side, and are judged by local practitioners, professors, other legal professionals, and Board members.
 The best competitors advance to compete in semi-final rounds and one final round of the competition, and one outstanding competitor receives an award for Best Advocate.

-- Submit an Intent to Compete form by Monday, September 6, 2021; copies of the PDF file are available on the portal page.
+- Submit an Intent to Compete form by the add/drop deadline; copies of the PDF file are available on the portal page.
 Forms must be completed and submitted in the “Student Drop Box” on the left-hand side of the course portal.

 - Students participate in teams of two and must supply two witnesses.